CENG502-Projects/CENG502-Spring2022/Project_Durmus-Yavuz/Readme.md

 To generate long-tailed datasets, we have referred to the cited paper "Learning imbalanced datasets with label distribution-aware margin loss".
 We have adapted the code from official github repo of this paper to generate long-tailed CIFAR10 and CIFAR100 datasets.
 According to the paper, we set the imbalance ratio to 10, 50 and 100.

-Our overall structure was implemented upon the original Supervised Contrastive Loss implementation.
+Our overall structure was implemented upon the original Supervised Contrastive Loss implementation [GitHub page](https://github.com/HobbitLong/SupContrast).

 ## 3.2.
 Running the code